 Section 2.1.
-It is the duty of every Diplomate to attend the Annual General Meeting of the General Assembly (hereafter referred to as AGM), either face-to-face or electronic, at least once every three (3) years.
-If the Diplomate has not attended the AGM for three (3) consecutive years without previous dispensation from the Executive Committee, the registration as Certified Diplomate ceases by default.
+It is the duty of every Diplomate to attend the Annual General Meeting of the General Assembly (hereafter referred to as AGM), either face-to-face or electronic, at least twice every five yearsonce every three (3) years.
+If the Diplomate has not fulfilled this quorum to attend the AGM for three (3) consecutive years without previous dispensation from the Executive Committee, the registration as "certified" Diplomate ceases by default.